mindnektar/apollo-augmented-hooks/REDUCED_QUERIES.md

 Depending on how many shared selection sets there are in your application's queries, you can potentially save a lot of server resources using this method.

+If you use fragments in your queries, they will be kept as they are, no matter if the fields within the fragment are already present in the cache.

 If you ever need to disable this functionality, you can pass the option `reducedQuery: false` to `useQuery`.
-This might for example be necessary if you're using fragments in your queries, because they are not supported (yet).